ilhan007/ui5con25-handson/docs/8_Write_Test.md

 ## 1. Create the Test File

-Open the file:
+Create test file for Chat component:

 ```
 cypress/component/Chat.cy.tsx
 ```

-We start by importing the components used in the test:
+Open the file and start by importing the components used in the test:

 ```tsx
 import Chat from "../../src/Chat.js";